-Redwood forests are fire adapted and have been thriving, fire-resilient ecosystems for millions of years.
-Nonetheless, with forests as vulnerable and strained as they are today by climate change and 170 years of commercial harvesting, that characteristic resilience is facing an unprecedented test.
+Coast redwood and giant sequoia forests are fire adapted and have been thriving, fire-resilient ecosystems for millions of years.
+Nonetheless, with forests as vulnerable and strained as they are today by climate change, decades of commercial logging, and short-sighted forest management practices, that characteristic resilience is facing an unprecedented test.
 While California has seen several heavy wildfire seasons in recent years, these have been unprecedented in their severity, and their impact on the coast redwoods and giant sequoia.